 For older trailers that use the Classic Hitch, that no longer works with your bike, it’s easy to convert to the Steel Hitch.
 What you’ll need is the Steel Hitch, part number 960116, and a Flex Connector (which kind is determined by your tow bar).
 Flex Connectors are made for both round and square tow bars.
 If your tow bar is round the part number for what you need is 950037, if it is square the part number is 950038.
 Both of these parts are required to go from the Classic Hitch to the quick release connection that the Standard Forged Hitch offers.

 The Hitch Alt Adapters acts as a spacer to allow a flat mounting surface for the Standard Forged Hitch.
 If your bicycle frame has a hooded dropout or some other obstacle that keeps the Standard Forged Hitch from sitting flat against the frame, The Hitch Alt Adapter is required for safe trailer installation.
 The Hitch Alt Adapters can also be used to extend the threading of your hub/axle if there is not enough threading to add the Standard Forged Hitch.
-To learn more about the Alt Hitch Adapters, please click here for a quick video guide
+To learn more about the Alt Hitch Adapters watch this video:

 For strolling or jogging in a Burley trailer, a child should be able to sit upright unattended, which generally occurs around six months of age.
 The Burley Baby Snuggler™ is recommended for extra support and comfort for children ages 6-12 months.
 Please check with your pediatrician if you are in doubt about your child’s neck strength.

 Children typically are able to ride in the trailer until about age six, or until they become too tall for their helmet to fit below the internal roll bar.